 The missionary then used this opportunity to help the Aborigines understand that the Genesis account was the original one, and that their legends were changed versions of the original.
 This enabled the missionary to help them understand the truth of God’s Word and point them to the saving gospel.

 After the class, three Aboriginal students came up to me and asked if I could explain this in more detail.
 They were extremely interested in all I had to say.
 As I talked to them, I realized that Darwin taught in his book The Descent of Man that the Australian Aborigines were closer to apes than light-skinned people in the supposed evolutionary story of man.
-It is also true that scientists in England sent people to Australia to collect specimens of Aborigines to display in museums—and sometimes they were illicitly killed, all in the name of evolution!
+It is also true that scientists in England sent people to Australia to collect specimens of Aborigines to display in museums, and sometimes the Aborigines were illicitly killed—all in the name of evolution!

-What a difference it made to those students to learn that they were all part of the one big human family—and related to me and their classmates, and everyone else in the world, and certainly not to apes!
+What a difference it made to those students to learn that they were all part of the one big human family—and related to me and their classmates and everyone else in the world, but certainly not to apes!

-That’s why so many people are fascinated by the detailed exhibits on the Tower of Babel, the one human race, the origin of nations, and the evil of racism and prejudice, at the Creation Museum and Ark Encounter.
+That’s why so many people are fascinated by the Creation Museum’s and Ark Encounter’s detailed exhibits on the tower of Babel, the one human race, the origin of nations, and the evil of racism and prejudice.

 By the way, in the year 2000, the Human Genome Project announced to the world, after mapping the entire sequence of the human genome, “There is only one race, the human race.”
 Observational science confirms the Bible’s account of one race!